In this article, we take a closer look at self-assessment filing deadlines and highlight some important issues.

 - After 6 months, a further penalty of 5% of the tax due or £300 – whichever is greater

 - After 12 months, another 5% of the tax due or £300 – whichever is greater.
-In serious cases, the penalty after 12 months can be up to 100% of the tax due

-Can't pay your tax bill?
+What to do if you cannot pay your tax bill?

 At TaxAssist Accountants we pride ourselves on helping you take care of all your tax affairs: from registration with HMRC and completion of your tax return, to calculating your tax liability and due dates.